- Home

 They also have many widespread uses in industry, including in firefighting foam.

-There are PFAS currently being used within a range of industries.
+There are PFAS compounds currently being used in various industries.

-There are some PFAS that have had their use restricted.
-For example, perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS) have been restricted in England and Wales through UK REACH, the regulatory framework for the Registration, Evaluation, Authorisation and Restriction of Chemicals.
+Certain PFAS compounds, such as perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), have been restricted in England and Wales through UK REACH, the regulatory framework for the Registration, Evaluation, Authorisation and Restriction of Chemicals.

-Work is being carried out by the European Chemicals Agency (ECHA) to restrict the production and import of all PFAS.
+Work is being carried out by the European Chemicals Agency (ECHA) to restrict the production, use and import of all PFAS, and discussions are taking place on PFAS use in the UK through the UK Parliament Environmental Audit Committee.

-Based on current knowledge, the Drinking Water Inspectorate states that the low levels of PFAS detected in some untreated water abstracted for public drinking water supplies have no acute or immediate impact on human health.
+Based on current knowledge, the DWI states that the low levels of PFAS detected in some untreated water abstracted for public drinking water supplies have no acute or immediate impact on human health.

 Water companies are working together to understand other available treatment technologies and advance innovative treatment solutions.

-Drinking water in the Wessex Water region is clean, reliable and consistently of a high quality, with water in the UK being considered some of the best in the world.
+Drinking water in our region is clean, reliable and consistently of a high quality, with water in the UK being considered some of the best in the world.
 We use the World Health Organisation risk-based water safety planning approach to identify and mitigate any potential risks to drinking water from source to tap.

-The water industry regulatory system and standards are designed with a high level of conservatism and include health-based limits.
-Our water supplies are managed using risk assessment, sampling and monitoring, and treatment processes to achieve the stringent regulatory standards.
+The water industry regulatory system and standards are designed using the precautionary approach with a high level of conservatism and include health-based limits.
+Our water supplies are managed using risk assessment, sampling, monitoring and treatment processes to achieve stringent water quality regulatory standards.

-We, along with other water companies, are in the process of assessing and monitoring these chemicals to identify them, measure likely concentrations and assess the need for future mitigations.
-Water companies are providing this data back to the regulator, and DWI will subsequently report on the findings of this process and provide insight into the overall picture of PFAS for Drinking Water in England and Wales.
+We, along with other water companies, are routinely monitoring for PFAS and providing this data back to DWI, who report on the findings and provide insight into the overall picture of PFAS for drinking water in England and Wales annually.

-We have a drinking water strategy for PFAS with a clear action process in place to progressively reduce PFAS concentrations, which includes monitoring our supplies, identifying potential sources of PFAS within our catchments and developing treatment solutions where needed.
+We have a strategy for PFAS with clear action processes in place to progressively reduce PFAS concentrations, which includes identifying potential sources of PFAS within our catchments and developing treatment solutions where needed.